ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 ## What Is Functional Programming Good For?
-Functional programming, like any good programming technique, is a useful tool in your armoury for solving some classes of problems.
-It's very good for callbacks, which have multiple uses from GUIs through to event-driven loops.
+Functional programming, like any good programming technique, is a useful tool for solving some classes of problems.
+It's very good for callbacks, which have multiple uses from GUIs to event-driven loops.
 It's great for expressing generic algorithms.
 `List.map` is really a generic algorithm for applying functions over any type of list.
 Similarly you can define generic functions over trees.